 - "Fortunately, the 2.0-liter engine's 150 horsepower (at a high 6,500 RPM) and 140 pound-feet of torque (at 4,300 RPM) is satisfying enough around town and for daily commuting duties.
 The engine is smooth, quiet and generally unobtrusive, which we figure is exactly what many ILX buyers will be looking for." -- Autoblog (2013)

 Acceleration and Power

-The Acura ILX comes with a 150-horsepower, 2.0-liter four-cylinder engine, which is paired with a five-speed automatic transmission.
-A 201-horsepower, 2.4-liter four-cylinder engine is available, which is paired with a six-speed manual transmission.
-The EPA reports that the 2014 ILX gets up to 24/35 mpg city/highway, which is good for the class.
+The 2015 Acura ILX has a standard 150-horsepower, 2.0-liter four-cylinder engine and a five-speed automatic transmission.
+A 201-horsepower, 2.4-liter four-cylinder engine that comes with a six-speed manual transmission is available.
+According to the EPA, the 2015 ILX gets up to 24/35 mpg city/highway, which is good for the class.
 With the 2.4-liter engine, the ILX gets 22/31 mpg city/highway.

 - "Again, we point an ET-sized finger at the aging five-speed automatic, if for no other reason than Acura could have eked additional performance and/or economy out of a unit with six or more speeds - a trick seemingly every other automaker has figured out." -- Autoblog (2013)

 Critics agree that while the 2015 ILX isn’t the most athletic, it still offers controlled handling and a quiet, comfortable ride.
 They note that the ILX’s steering is light and precise, and that the brakes provide strong stopping power.

 - "Overall, we'd say that razor-sharp handling isn't a real highlight of the 2015 ILX (get a Civic Si if that's a concern), but it's certainly secure." -- AutoTrader